 Spin dry kale leaves if you have a salad spinner and set aside in an extra large bowl.
 Add all other ingredients to Vitamix (or other high-speed blender) or 14- cup food processor and puree to the most liquid consistency possible.
 Pour mixture onto kale leaves, toss, and massage into leaves with your hands.
 When thoroughly coated, transfer onto dehydrator trays lined with unbleached parchment paper or just bunch them on the dehydrator screens.
 (Remove a rack in between).
 Dehydrate at 118°.
 After a few hours, flip chips and turn the racks 180 degrees.
 They’re done after 12 hours, depending on how you lay them on the screens.
 The key is to leave them in until they are crispy – if they are at all soggy, they are not done!

 My sauce recipe was inspired by OC raw foods chef Raya Belna.
-You can buy packaged raw Alive and Radiant kale chips with similar ingredients at Mother’s Market or other health food grocers, but they cost about $6 per 2oz bag (not to mention that I think mine are even tastier! ;) I just read somewhere that you can substitute some of the cashews for raw sunflower seeds which I plan to try soon!
+You can buy packaged raw Alive and Radiant kale chips with similar ingredients at Mother’s Market or other health food grocers, but they cost about $6 per 2oz bag (not to mention that I think mine are even tastier! ;)

 You are invited to toy with the recipe by changing and adding other veggies like garlic, onion, etc. In fact, I alter ingredients all the time (evidenced by the rogue celery in the photo of the processor full of ingredients above), but be sure to come back and post a comment with your changes if it comes out awesome, okay??

 Note for the moms: My 2 year old wouldn’t touch these for months and now loves them.
 My friend’s adorable little toddler loved them the first time he tasted.
-If at first your kids turn up their noses, promise me that you’ll ‘try, try again’, okay??
+If at first your kids turn up their noses, promise that you’ll ‘try, try again’, okay??
 Keep offering foods nonchalantly to make them become more comfortable and familiar.
 If you’re looking for more tips on how to get your kids to eat real food, be sure to check out the Moms In Charge online forum.